 The power of AI for supply chain efficiency

 Artificial Intelligence (AI) offers huge potential for supply chains, helping to reduce disruption and improve efficiency.
 So far, however, there has been a lack of practical examples and case studies demonstrating how data-driven approaches can be implemented effectively.
-Research from the IfM’s Manufacturing Analytics research group, led by Dr Alexandra Brintup, has been addressing this gap by running pilot studies and highlighting the opportunities and potential pitfalls.
+Research from the IfM’s Manufacturing Analytics research group, led by Dr Alexandra Brintrup, has been addressing this gap by running pilot studies and highlighting the opportunities and potential pitfalls.
 Alexandra explains what her research reveals and the lessons for organisations…

 Supply chain analytics isn’t a new concept – in fact the manufacturing sector has long been an enthusiastic adopter of data-driven techniques.
 So apart from a fancy new name, what is really new?